solidusio/solidus_starter_frontend/README.md

 frontend components to your app.
 At the moment, you will need to manually remove the gem and its frontend components if you don't need them.

-Finally, please note that you won't be able to auto-update the storefront code with the next versions released since this project's gem will not be present in your Gemfile.
+Finally, please note that since the starter frontend is a Rails application template, it doesn't have the capability to automatically update your storefront code whenever the template is updated.

 ## Development